MTstateIntroStats/IntroStatTextbook/docs/17-numerical-one-mean.md

 <!-- Old reference: #one-mean -->

 ::: {.chapterintro}
-Focusing now on statistical inference for quantitative data, we will revisit and expand upon the foundational aspects of hypothesis testing from Chapter \@ref(foundations-randomization).
+Focusing now on statistical inference for **quantitative data**, again, we will revisit and expand upon the foundational aspects of hypothesis testing from Chapters \@ref(foundations-randomization) and \@ref(foundations-mathematical).

-The important data structure for this chapter is a quantitative response variable (that is, the outcome is numerical).
-The three data structures we detail are:
+The important data structure for this chapter is a single quantitative response variable (that is, the outcome is numerical).
+In this and the next two chapters, the three data structures and their summary measures that we detail are:

-* one quantitative response variable, summarized by a single mean,
+* one quantitative response variable, summarized by a **single mean**,
-* one quantitative response variable which is a difference across a pair of observations, summarized by a paired mean difference, and
+* one quantitative response variable which is a difference across a pair of observations, summarized by a **paired mean difference**, and
-* a quantitative response variable broken down by a binary explanatory variable, summarized by a difference in means.
+* a quantitative response variable broken down by a binary explanatory variable, summarized by a **difference in means**.

-When appropriate, each of the data structures will be analyzed using the three methods from Chapters \@ref(foundations-randomization), \@ref(foundations-bootstrapping), and \@ref(foundations-mathematical): randomization test, bootstrapping, and mathematical models, respectively.
+When appropriate, each of the data structures will be analyzed using  simulation-based inferential methods similar to those described in Chapters \@ref(foundations-randomization) and \@ref(foundations-bootstrapping), and the theory-based methods introduced in Chapter \@ref(foundations-mathematical).

 As we build on the inferential ideas, we will visit new foundational concepts in statistical inference.
-One key new idea rests in estimating how the sample mean (as opposed to the sample proportion) varies from sample to sample; the resulting value is referred to as the standard error of the mean.
+One key new idea rests in estimating how the sample mean (as opposed to the sample proportion) varies from sample to sample; the resulting value is referred to as the **standard error of the mean**.
 We will also introduce a new important mathematical model, the $t$-distribution (as the foundation for the $t$-test).
 :::

 To summarize a quantitative response variable, we focus on the sample mean (instead of, for example, the sample median or the range of the observations) because of the well-studied mathematical model which describes the behavior of the sample mean.
 The sample mean will be calculated in one group, two paired groups, and two independent groups.
-We will not cover mathematical models which describe other statistics, but the bootstrap and randomization techniques described below are immediately extendable to any function of the observed data.
+We will not cover mathematical models which describe other statistics, but the bootstrap and randomization techniques described below are immediately extendable to any summary measure of the observed data.
 The techniques described for each setting will vary slightly, but you will be well served to find the structural similarities across the different settings.

 Similar to how we can model the behavior of the sample proportion $\hat{p}$ using a normal distribution, the sample mean $\bar{x}$ can also be modeled using a normal distribution when certain conditions are met.